kobozo/kobozo-opencode/command/create-style-guide.md

 ### Empty Files
 If files exist but are empty:
 - Treat as new creation
-- Use style-guide-builder
+- Use style-guide-manager --action=create

 ### Custom Sections
 If existing docs have custom sections:
-- style-guide-updater will preserve them
+- style-guide-manager --action=update will preserve them
 - Ensure they're not lost in updates

 ### Multiple Updates
 If user wants to update multiple times:
-- Run updater for each update
+- Run manager with --action=update for each update
 - Show cumulative changes
 - Ensure consistency